Data Protection for VMware vSAN

 The same vSphere Replication deployment can replicate some virtual machines to a local vCenter Server environment and other virtual machines to a remote vCenter or to VMware Site Recovery for VMware Cloud on AWS.

-NOTE: The same virtual machine cannot be replicated to more than one target.
+NOTE: The same virtual machine cannot be replicated to multiple targets.

 After replication has been configured for a virtual machine, vSphere Replication begins the initial full synchronization of the source virtual machine to the target location.
 The time required to complete this initial synchronization can vary considerably and depends primarily on how much data must be replicated and how much network bandwidth is available.

 A copy of the VMDKs to be replicated can be created and shipped to the target location and used as “seeds,” reducing the time and network bandwidth consumed by the initial full synchronization.
-When replication begins, vSphere Replication compares the universally unique identifiers (UUIDs) of the source virtual disks and the target “seed” copies.
+When replication begins, vSphere Replication compares the source virtual disks' universally unique identifiers (UUIDs) and the target “seed” copies.

-After the initial full synchronization, changes to the protected virtual machine are tracked and replicated on a regular basis.
+After the initial full synchronization, changes to the protected virtual machine are tracked and replicated regularly.
 The transmissions of these changes are referred to as “lightweight delta syncs.”
 Their frequency is determined by the RPO that was configured for the virtual machine.
 A lower RPO requires more-frequent replication.

 As mentioned earlier, the components that transmit replicated data—the vSphere Replication agent and a vSCSI filter—are built into vSphere.
 They provide the plug-in interfaces for configuring and managing replication, track the changes to VMDKs, automatically schedule replication to achieve the RPO for each protected virtual machine, and transmit the changed data to one or more vSphere Replication virtual appliances.